cecarlsen/dk.cec.plot/README.md

 ## Known issues

-- Polygons will flicker when very small and moving (not going to be fixed).
 - The combination of StrokeCornerProfile.Round and StrokeAlignment.Inside or Edge does not work for Rects and Polygons.
+- Shrinking without flicker needs a review.
+See comment in Ring Shader.
 - SetFillTexture not implemented for Polygon.
+- Polygons will flicker when very small and moving (won't fix).

 ## Author